Zywave/booster/src/_areas/design-system/components/tooltips.md

 ![Tooltip best practices](/images/components/tooltips/tooltips-bestpractice.svg)

 * Tooltips should include short, descriptive text that is succinct enough to remain on one line.
-* In special cases, this text may flow onto a second line within the tooltip.
+* In certain scenarios, this text may flow onto a second line within the tooltip.
 However, if the text is too complex or an action needs to be taken, you may need to consider a different delivery option for this information.